Usmankh4/weatherapp/README.md

 └── index.css                   # reset, theme variables, layout, responsive styles
 ```

 **Architectural discipline:** each folder has one job.
 The `api/` layer fetches data and returns it raw.
 The `utils/` layer holds pure functions with no React.
-The `components/` layer is presentational. `App.jsx` is the orchestrator — it holds state, owns handlers, and composes everything together.
+The `components/` layer is presentational. `App.jsx` is the orchestrator, it holds state, owns handlers, and composes everything together.

 ---